anonymous-author-265/ICSE-2022-submission/data/README.md

 Both source code artifacts (`doc-txt.zip`) and source code (`sources.zip`) of each system are found in each directory.

+Each directory also contains an `exclude.txt` file, which signals to Lasso which directories contain test files ans hsould be ignored.

 ## References

 [1] Florez, J.M., Moreno, L., Zhang, Z., Wei, S. and Marcus, A., 2021.
 An Empirical Study of Data Constraint Implementations in Java. arXiv preprint arXiv:2107.04720.